 The Abeo Quartet, formed at Juilliard in 2018 and the silver medal winner of the 2019 Fischoff International Chamber Music Competition, is thrilled to welcome new members violinist Rebecca Benjamin and cellist Brian Gadbow.
 Abeo is also honored to have been selected by The Calidore String Quartet as the inaugural Graduate String Quartet in Residence at the University of Delaware.

-The Abeo Quartet, silver medal winner of the 2019 Fischoff International Chamber Music Competition, has been featured in New York at the Chamber Music Society of Lincoln Center, Alice Tully Hall and on WQXR’s Midday Masterpieces.
-The quartet also won the Judges Special Recognition Award at the 2019 Plowman Chamber Music Competition.
-Abeo, formed at Juilliard, has recently performed at the Kennedy Center’s Reach Festival, The Glenstone Museum in Potomac and in Norway’s Vertavo Festival, playing seven works by Haydn.
+Abeo has been featured at The Kennedy Center’s Reach Festival as well as in New York at the Chamber Music Society of Lincoln Center, Alice Tully Hall and on WQXR’s Midday Masterpieces.
+They have been featured at the Glenstone Museum in Maryland and in Norway’s Vertavo Festival where they performed seven works by Haydn.

 The quartet was winner of the Judges Special Recognition Award at the 2019 Plowman Chamber Music Competition and went on that year to win a Montreal International String Quartet Academy fellowship, studying with members of the Alban Berg Quartet, Quatuor Ebene, Takács String Quartet and the Artemis Quartet.
 The quartet was also featured in master classes with The Danish Quartet and The Calidore String Quartet and has performed with pianist Joseph Kalichstein.
 In 2021, members of the Abeo Quartet were fellows at Yale University's Norfolk Chamber Music Festival, coached by the Brentano, Emerson and Miró quartets.